MTSS (Multi- Tier System of Supports)

 All students are taught using instructional methods that research has shown to be effective.
 Instruction is differentiated for skill levels and learning styles.
 Tier 1 interventions generally take place in the classroom and are carried out by the classroom teacher.

 Students who are identified for being at-risk receive additional targeted instruction in small groups.
-Tier 2 support is generally provided by an interventionist or a special education teacher.
+Tier 2 support is generally provided by an interventionist or a special education teacher in a pull-out location.

-Students in this tier receive more frequent, more intensive additional instruction in a very small group.
-Tier 3 support is generally provided out of the classroom by someone other than the classroom teacher,
+Students in this tier receive more frequent and/or more intensive additional instruction in a small group or 1:1.
+Tier 3 support is generally provided out of the classroom by someone other than the classroom teacher.

-RtI providers monitor the progress of each student to see what changes, if any, need to be made to the RtI instruction the student receives.
+Classroom teachers and MTSS Related Service Providers monitor the progress of each student to see what changes, if any, need to be made to the MTSS services that the student receives.